 Know when your payment is due and be sure to repay the loan on time and in full.

 Local organizations across Washington are available to help you with your financial situation.
 Many of these organizations offer help with budgeting, credit repair, debt repayment, and more.
-Contact your local consumer credit counseling service or asset building coalition.
+Contact your local consumer credit counseling service or asset building coalition for more information.

 Plan for the future by making a realistic budget to help avoid the need to borrow for emergencies and unforeseen expenses.